section-engineering-education/engineering-education/how-polygonal-graphics-are-made.md

 *Cube with the 6 changed to a 5*

 ### Transformations
 Since the end result of most 3D graphics need to be displayed on a 2D screen from a fixed viewpoint, 3D models need to be able to be rotated and moved in respect to the viewer.
 This is done with transformation matrices.
 In essence, these matrices define how any given point would be rotated.
 This matrix is then multiplied by the matrix containing the vertices of the shape to define new positions for each point.

-Due to the ease of using transformation matrices, it is far easier to move and transform all 3D models around the viewer than to move the viewer themselves.
+Due to the ease of using transformation matrices, it is far easier to move and transform all 3D models around the viewer than to move the viewer itself.

-### Wrap Up
+### Wrap-Up
 Polygonal objects are the backbone of 3D graphics, and are crucial for computers to approximate and visualize our world.
 The construction of vertices, faces, and textures have endless applications, including film CGI, video games, architecture, and 3D printing.

 ---